DisruptivelyUseful/handheld-light-graffiti/README.md

 ### CAMERA LENSES:

-In our understanding other optics work we well, though we have not played with other lenses much so far.
+In our understanding other optics (lenses) can work well, though we have not played with other lenses much so far.
 Old 35 mm camera lenses can usually be found at thrift stores for $5-15, and they have very high quality optics, and many of the bigger telephoto-style ones will let you make very fine adjustments to the focus and size/throw of your image.

 The now-defunct [GuerillaBeam project](https://streettoolbox.fandom.com/wiki/Guerilla_Beam) used a 3D printed slide holder to couple 35MM camera lenses to LED flashlights, which is how we know they work.
 If you use a camera lens, you’ll have to play around with the spacing between the light, stencil, and lens to find the sweet spot, and then design your coupler accordingly.